ietf-wg-acme/acme/draft-ietf-acme-acme.md

 state.
 If the client attempts to fulfill a challenge and fails, or if there is an error while the authorization is still pending, then the authorization transitions to the "invalid" state.
-Once the authorization is in the valid state, it can expire ("expired"), be deactivated by the client ("deactivated", see
+Once the authorization is in the "valid" state, it can expire ("expired"), be deactivated by the client ("deactivated", see
 {{deactivating-an-authorization}}), or revoked by the server ("revoked").